-Why should a driver respect cyclists when cyclists don’t respect the rules of the road or other drivers?
+Why should a driver respect cyclists when cyclists don’t respect the road or other drivers’ rules?

-It’s bad enough getting the dirty looks or cars shifting close together to stop us cutting through traffic perfectly legally.
-Start jumping lights and you don’t just have the danger to contend with but punishment driving too.
+It’s bad enough getting the dirty looks or cars shifting close together to stop us from cutting through traffic perfectly legally.
+Start jumping lights, and you don’t just have the danger to contend with but punishment driving too.

 It may not be you who suffers from this but the next rider that comes along.
 Do you want that on your conscience?